Electrical and electronic products, mechanical, building and construction products and chemical, consumer and other products and systems

 Q8.
 Under what circumstances may an application for a licence be refused other than failure to meet the ordinary criteria?
 Are the reasons for any refusal given to the applicant?
 Have applicants a right of appeal in the event of refusal to issue a licence and, if so, to what bodies and under what procedures?

-In the event of denial or disapproval by the DTI-BPS of an application for a PS and/or an ICC application, the applicant is informed of the reason for such disapproval.
+In the event of denial or disapproval by the DTI-BPS of an application for a PS and/or an ICC application, the applicant is informed of the reason for such disapproval and given the right to make a written appeal for reconsideration of the decision.
+The appeal procedure is stipulated in the DTI Administrative Orders issued.

 Eligibility of Importers to Apply for Licence